marcus-pousette/sqlite3-bench/README.md

 Comment (AI):

-- Node winners: better-sqlite3 is still the baseline leader.
-Inserts complete in ~26–32 ms with tiny open/startup times. node-sqlite3 is 4–5× slower on write-heavy phases; @libsql/client (embedded) is in between with higher open/startup overhead (~16 ms) but decent mixed-read/write performance.
+- Node summary: better‑sqlite3 remains the fastest across the board with tiny startup/open and sub‑40 ms inserts. node‑sqlite3 is ~4–5× slower for inserts. @libsql/client (embedded) shows higher startup/open (~16 ms) and moderate throughput (insert ~87 ms), landing between the two.
+- PGlite on Node: dramatically higher write costs (insert ~1.35 s) and slower random lookups (~280 ms) than SQLite, but small open times and reasonable full‑scan reads.
+Use it when Postgres semantics matter, not speed.
-- Startup matters in browsers: sqlite3‑wasm and libsql‑client‑wasm both spend ~265–290 ms on startup before the first query.
-PGlite’s startup is much heavier (~1.4–1.5 s) due to the larger WASM and initialization work.
+- Browser startup: sqlite3‑wasm and libsql‑client‑wasm startup in ~265–290 ms; pglite‑wasm startup is ~1.4–1.5 s due to larger WASM and initialization.
-- Browser SQLite (OPFS vs memory): inserts are similar across memory (~240 ms) and disk‑OPFS (~256 ms), but random lookups on OPFS are expensive (select‑lookup ~780 ms vs ~47–55 ms in memory).
-This is the dominant persistence cost in these workloads.
+- Browser SQLite (memory vs OPFS): inserts are similar (240–260 ms).
+The real cost is random lookups on OPFS: ~740–780 ms vs ~47–55 ms in memory.
+Full‑table reads remain close across both.
-- libsql‑client‑wasm (disk‑OPFS): closely tracks sqlite3‑wasm on schema and bulk ops, with similar select‑lookup costs (~742 ms) reflecting OPFS random I/O overhead.
-Use it when you want the libsql client API with embedded durability.
+- libsql‑client‑wasm (disk‑OPFS): closely tracks sqlite3‑wasm (disk‑OPFS) for schema/bulk ops and shows similar OPFS lookup cost.
+Use it when you prefer the libSQL API with embedded durability.
-- PGlite (Postgres‑in‑WASM): in Node, it’s much slower than SQLite (insert ~1.3–1.4 s) but still an order of magnitude faster than the browser runs.
-In the browser, insert xN lands in the 23–27 s range and select‑lookup ~4.8–4.9 s (both IDB and OPFS are in the same ballpark).
-This reflects Postgres protocol/engine complexity plus browser filesystem sync costs.
-Choose PGlite for Postgres features/compatibility, not raw throughput.
-- Takeaways:
+- pglite‑wasm: writes are orders of magnitude slower (insert 23–27 s), and random lookups ~4.8–4.9 s regardless of IDBFS vs OPFS.
+Full‑scan reads are fine (~42 ms).
+This aligns with expectations for Postgres‑in‑WASM plus browser FS semantics.
-  - For Node: better‑sqlite3 for speed; @libsql/client if you need its client semantics; PGlite only if you need Postgres semantics in Node.
+- Practical picks: Node → better‑sqlite3 for performance; libsql for its client API; PGlite only if you need Postgres.
+Browser → sqlite3‑wasm (memory) for fastest reads; OPFS for persistence (mind lookup cost); libsql‑client‑wasm if you want libSQL’s client ergonomics; pglite‑wasm for Postgres features, not throughput.
-  - For Browser: sqlite3‑wasm (memory) for fastest reads; OPFS for durability with a large random‑lookup penalty. libsql‑client‑wasm (OPFS) performance is comparable to sqlite3‑wasm (OPFS).
-PGlite is feature‑rich but write/lookup heavy workloads are significantly slower.

 <!-- BENCH_COMMENT:END -->